RiyaSinghRathore/Magnetic-Methods/README.md

     python3 create.py --3 --"Magnetic Data Processing"
     ```

-5. Once the script has run successfully, you will find a new Jupyter Notebook file named `P<practical_number>.ipynb` in the repository directory.
+5. Once the script has run successfully, you will find a new Jupyter Notebook file named `P{practical_number}_{topic}.ipynb` (Example: `P3_Magnetic Data Processing`) in the repository directory.
 Open this notebook in Jupyter Lab or Jupyter Notebook to view the generated content.

 6. Edit `create.py` for custom Jupyter Notebooks!